Top 10 Latino Superheroes

 Miles Morales (Spider-Man)

 Peter Parker isn't the only Spider-Man around.
 Miles, who is half Puerto Rican, also developed useful powers after being bitten by a spider.
 And following Peter’s death, it was Miles’ turn to take on the great responsibility of being Spider-Man.
-Please tell me you've watched the movie Into The Spider-Verse.
+Please tell me you've watched Spider-Man: Into The Spider-Verse and the sequel.

 America Chavez (Miss America)